This article includes the following:

 When you duplicate audio, you copy the audio selection or clip and immediately paste it starting at the end of the current selection.
 Any existing audio is replaced.
 Duplicated audio, like pasted audio, does not retain the underlying clip structure.

-Press Command+D to duplicate audio.
+Press Command+D (macOS) or Ctrl+D (Windows) to duplicate audio.

 Shifting audio